Emotional Intelligence in Leadership and Project Management

 Having social skills is essential for any project manager to establish good communication channels among stakeholders.
 Because project management is all about communication and a project manager spends most of his time talking with people either internal or external to the organization.
 Social Skills are a must-have for a project manager to get along with others while performing project tasks.

 Motivation prompts people during the performance of the project.
-A highly motivated project team for economical or prestige reasons will follow the project manager and do their bests to pull the project to success.
+A highly motivated project team for economical or prestigious reasons will follow the project manager and do their bests to pull the project to success.
 Bonuses, wage increases, and senior titles stimulate the project team where high profitability stimulates the investors.

 If you want to be a good project manager with high Emotional Intelligence, you need to possess all these skills.
 Because you need to recognize different types of stakeholder’s expectations to manage their strengths and weaknesses.
 You need to motivate your project team as well as stakeholders and investors to influence them while performing the project tasks.